ErpNetDocs/dev/web-client/registered-panels.md

 ### Child-collection panels

-Child collections use the owner repository followed by the collection name:
+Child-collection panels display objects owned by the current entity, such as document lines, tasks, payments, or files.
+They use the owner repository followed by the collection name:

 ```text
 Crm.Sales.SalesOrders.Lines